saythename1725/C-Programming-Lab-Assignments/README.md

 #### Ques 3: Take two positive integers as user input.
 Check if the integers are co-prime or not.
 If they are not co-prime, print the largest common factor.
 #### Ques 4: Take an integer a as user input.
 Check a is an Fibonacci number or not.
 If it is a Fibonacci number, print the previous two Fibonacci numbers.
 If a is not Fibonacci, print the next Fibonacci number larger than a.
 #### Ques 5: Take an integer as user input.
 Write a program that prints the digits of the integer in reverse.
+#### Note: You can use C/ C++.
+Use tools only up to control structure to write the codes.
+As an example, do not use string to print the reverse of the input integer.